gorda/istio.io/content/en/docs/tasks/traffic-management/egress/egress-gateway-tls-origination/index.md

 $ kubectl delete destinationrule egressgateway-for-cnn
 {{< /text >}}

-## Perform mutual TLS origination with an egress gateway
+## Perform mutual TLS origination with an egress gateway{#perform-mutual-TLS-origination-with-an-egress-gateway}

 Similar to the previous section, this section describes how to configure an egress gateway to perform TLS origination for an external service, only this time using a service that requires mutual TLS.